ars-technologies/isa32bit/chapter2.md

   <img src="isa-orig.png" alt="original ISA bus timing diagram">
 </picture>

-In this diagram the BALE notifies peripheral about the addresss cycle, and after it goes from level high to low the addresses are stable / not changing.
+In this diagram the BALE notifies peripheral about the address cycle, and after it goes from level high to low the addresses are stable / not changing.

 The data cycle signals - IOR,IOW,MEMR,MEMW remain level low for a minimum period of 250ns (zero wait state).
 Normal ISA bus data cycle is 1 wait state - 500ns.